Leopardstown Racecourse: Notable races

 The Irish Champion stakes is the most important race at the course and one of the World Series of Racing.
 It is held every September and attracts the cream of racing thoroughbreds.

 Transport

+Leopardstown Racecourse was originally served by Foxrock railway station on the Harcourt Street line until it closed in 1958.

-A Luas Green Line stop is located at the southern end of the racecourse.
+A Luas Green Line stop is located in the top of Carrickmines at the southern end of the racecourse.
 However, as of January 2016 it remains unopened and devoid of all signage, with trams passing through non-stop.
 The nearest active Luas stop is Central Park.